-Non-extended control mode operation means that the Serial Interface is not active and all controllable functions are controlled with various pin settings.
-Pin 41 is the primary control of the extended control enable function.
-When pin 41 is logic high, the device is in the non-extended control mode.
-If pin 41 is floating and pin 52 is floating or logic high, the extended control enable function is controlled by pin 14.
-The device has functions which are pin programmable when in the non-extended controlled in the non-extended control mode.
-An example is the full-scale range is controlled in the non-extended control mode by setting pin 14 high or low.
-Table 10 indicates the pin functions of the AD-C08D1020 in the non-extended control mode.
+Non-extended Control Mode operation means that the Serial Interface is not active and all controllable functions are controlled with various pin settings.
+Pin 41 is the primary control of the Extended Control Mode enable function.
+When pin 41 is logic high, the device is in the Non-extended Control Mode.
+If pin 41 is floating and pin 52 is floating or logic high, the Extended Control Enable function is controlled by pin 14.
+The device has functions which are pin programmable when in the Non-extended Control Mode.
+An example is the full-scale range; it is controlled in the Non-extended Control Mode by setting pin 14 logic high or low.
+Table 10 indicates the pin functions of the ADC08D1520 in the Non-extended Control Mode.